 The judge may ask you questions, such as whether you disagree with anything the prosecutor said.
 You might agree you are guilty but disagree with some of the circumstances.
 If that’s the case, say so.
 If you feel bad about what you did, tell the judge, even though you might be embarrassed.
 If the judge believes you are sincere, and remorseful, that will help.

 The judge will want to know some things about you, such as your age, your marital status, how many people you support, if you are working, and your plans.
 Give the judge any important information about these things.
 For example, if you don’t have any money to pay a fine, or if a criminal record would ruin your plans for joining the armed forces, explain those things to the judge.

 The judge may ask and you may discuss whether there were any problems that contributed to your actions, such as addictions, anger problems, or financial problems.
 The judge may ask whether these things are still a problem and whether counselling or treatment is necessary.

 After everything is said, the judge will give you a sentence, or penalty.
 Depending on the offence and your background, it could be a discharge, a fine, probation, or jail.
-For more on possible sentences, see our information on conditional sentences, probation, and discharges (no. 203).
+For more on possible sentences, see our information on conditional sentences, probation, and discharges.

 If you are fined, you may ask for time to pay.
 Depending on the amount of the fine, the judge may give you a long time to pay.